Dear Mystery Shopper,

 As with any other job, every Mystery Shopper is different, there are those who really take it serious at the same time have an eye on fairness.
 Others of you don’t really care too much, you come in and out so fast to just finish that job and within minutes you decide for the team to not get the bonus for whatever wasn’t right for you.
 Never mind them working and toiling since 5am or earlier with an angry manager giving them a good telling off later, because their bonus got even a bigger dip down.

 Your job is to judge, no matter how long or short your visit.
 I hope you forgive me when I re-name you as the Misery Shopper as many times when the scores weren’t so good, even when we still had the bonus, the manager would give us a harsh telling off, because the managers and OPs rely on the scores to increase their bonus and competition in the areas.
 The Misery Shopper contributes most to their bonus and the ranking, that is why the teams get the most pressure from it.

 It was particularly hard when I served you and your feedback was that I didn’t smile or that team members should not work while sick because I coughed during service.
 I am sure you are under the impression that the teams get paid when they are sick at home.
-But they aren’t paid when sick forcing them to go to work, cough, receive negative ratings for it and the manager gives them a hard time.
+But they aren’t paid sick-leave for the first 2 -3 days depending on age regardless if they have a sick note.
+Thus forcing them to go to work, cough, receive negative ratings for it and the manager gives them a hard time.

 It’s a complete 100% lose-lose situation.
 If you stay at home because you are sick, you won’t get paid after your “well-being days” are used at the sole discretion of your manager.
 Also, your manager doesn’t like you being off sick, especially if you are a leader, like I was.
 They doubt your illness, I had that even while depressed and with a panic attack on sick leave, my manager didn’t believe me, but that’s another blog entry in itself.